tedserbinski/www-jekyll/_posts/2008-02-24-ted-3-0-a-drupal-blog-redesign.markdown

 category: drupal
 ---

-About <a href="http://tedserbinski.com/2007/05/20/ted-2-0-site-redesign">9 months ago I redesigned this blog</a> unveiling the black & blue theme (<a href="http://www.flickr.com/photos/tedserbinski/2288777975/">picture 1</a> & <a href="http://www.flickr.com/photos/tedserbinski/2289567644/">picture 2</a>).
+About <a href="http://tedserbinski.com/drupal/ted-2-0-a-site-redesign/">9 months ago I redesigned this blog</a> unveiling the black & blue theme.
 For a while the redesign was great and reflected my current state of mind--the previous year had been a bit bumpy and the black & blue was to be symbolic of the "bruises" along the way.

 With this new design, however, things are starting to blossom and I am entitling this new design "Spring Breeze" --- indicating a refreshing amount of new change coming in the next few months, which I will be blogging about in more detail when the time comes.
 Not to mention, I can't wait for the <a href="http://www.summitpoint-raceway.com/">tracks to reopen</a> :D